2.173.1 IT Governance Policy

 UII Unique Investment Identifiers

-1. Investment and Portfolio Governance (IPG) team supports IT governance with resources on the IPG SharePoint site including:
+1. Investment and Portfolio Governance (IPG) team supports IT governance with resources that can be found on the IPG SharePoint site including:

-2. The IRS Knowledge Management site has a Governance page with an overview of IRS governance, a list of IRS governance boards, and governance resources.
+2. The IRS Knowledge Management Governance page also provides an overview of IRS governance, a list of IRS governance boards, and governance resources.